 According to Article 12 of the GDPR, information about data processing must be presented:

 …in a concise, transparent, intelligible and easily accessible form, using clear and plain language.

 To appreciate the importance of transparency, look at the recent Google GDPR fine.
-The tech giant was penalized for excessively spreading vital information across many of its policy documents, and misleading users.
+The tech giant was penalized for spreading important information across many of its policies, and misleading users.

 Appropriate contact details

 - Data controllers: Data controllers determine how and why personal data is collected.
 If you collect personal data through your website such as login information or payment details, you are the data controller.

 - Data processors: Data processors process user data on behalf of the data controller.
 For example, if you collect payment details through a checkout page on your website, you may be the data controller, but a third-party payment processing service (like Stripe or PayPal) may be the data processor.